Jaysun12345/jeng8615-tracker-deco2017/README.md

 These cards represent anime shows and upon clicking, a modal will appear with the anime's details and episodes.

-On each anime card modal, there is an "add to viewvault" button, by clicking this, it will be added to another section of the page where the user can easily access when they return to the page.
+On each anime card modal, there is an `Add to ViewVault` button, by clicking this, it will be added to the "viewvault" section of the page where the user can easily access anime cards when they return to the page.

 ![image of viewvault](/img/screenshots/your-viewvault.png)
 ![anime card modal](/img/screenshots/anime-modal.png)